zhhr0321/Autonomous-Vehicle/README.md

 The owner of this repository should not be held responsible for anyone else's errors.

+### This project is made by group of four persons, and I was resposible for all the coding part and most of electrical & hardware parts.
+### There's one file of rules and one file of final report besides the code.

 # Autonomous Vehicle Control Code for Game Zone Task

 ## Overview